harbur/kubernetic/docs/features/settings/namespaces.md

 ::: tab with Kubernetic

-The active namespace can be seen on the top menu bar, you can switch to the new namespace by selecting the name:
+The active namespace can be seen on the top menu bar, you can switch to the new namespace by selecting the name.
+The current view will be refreshed to display the resources of the selected namespace.

+You can also choose to display **All** namespaces.
+Table will be updated with a `Namespace` column to display the namespace of each resource.

 ![Switching Namespace](../images/switching-namespace.png)